resend/resend-phpmailer-smtp-example/README.md

-# Resend with Example
+# Resend with PHP Mailer

-This example shows how to use Resend with [Example](https://example.com).
+This example shows how to use Resend with [PHPMailer](https://github.com/PHPMailer/PHPMailer).

 ## Prerequisites